andheartsjaz/2017NYCTaxiData/README.md

 # 2017NYCTaxiData
-As a part of my defense for my Data Analytics Course, through General Assembly, March 2018.
+As a part of my defense for my Data Analytics Certification, through General Assembly, March 2018.